 You can also find and match with mentors and investors on CoFoundersLab.

-TechCofounder is also run by CoFoundersLab, but it is a specialised network for finding tech co-founders specifically.
+TechCofounder is also run by CoFoundersLab, but it is a specialised network for finding tech co-founders.

 It claims to have more than 300,000 entrepreneurs in its network, so it is a very good place to try and find tech talent.

-However, it also has an option for you to tell the community that you are looking for a co-founder, opening up the possibility of finding a mentor who is looking for founder opportunities.
-You might find a co-founder for your startup, or someone who can refer you to a possible tech co-founder in their network.
+More importantly, it also has an option for you to inform the community that you are looking for a co-founder, opening up the possibility of finding a mentor who is looking for founder opportunities.
+You might find a co-founder for your startup in this way, or at least someone who can refer you to a possible tech co-founder in their network.

 Reddit is one of the largest communities on the internet.
 It is made up of various sub-communities called subreddits.

 One of these is r/cofounder, which has more than 36,000 members and is dedicated to matching entrepreneurs with co-founders.

 Indie Hackers is a little bit like Reddit or Twitter in that users are able to create and comment on posts to connect with other members.